 On 3 October Nata Dzvelishvili, Executive Director of the Georgian Charter of Journalistic Ethics, will open the AIPCE conference.
 Cristian Urse, Head of the Council of Europe Office in Georgia, will be next to welcome conference participants and attendees.
 Elina Grundström, Head of the Council for Mass Media in Finland, and Katerina Nikolaou, Head of the Media Arbitration Committee in Greece, will also address the conference.

-The same day Tom Van de Weghe, JSK Stanford research fellow who is an award-winning investigative journalist and documentary filmmaker for the Belgian public broadcaster VRT, will discuss artificial intelligence-enhanced journalism.
+On the same day Tom Van de Weghe, a JSK Stanford research fellow who is an award-winning investigative journalist and documentary filmmaker for the Belgian public broadcaster VRT, will discuss artificial intelligence-enhanced journalism.
 Still, in its infancy stage, The technology has already arrived in the media and the sooner we embrace all benefits AI offers, the better for the future of the media and all processions involved.

-The conference is totally free of charge to attend, providing you are a practising media professional.
+The conference is totally free of charge to attend, provided by practising media professionals.

 Venue: Sheraton Grand Tbilisi Metechi Palace